AeroNotix/onan/README.md

 * Tagging to a VCS tag, tags are *not* immutable. (git tag -d $TAG)
 * Tagging to a commit is one of the safest methods, but you are still at the whim of the maintainer to keep that branch / commit / etc around forever.
-E.g. a commit is ephemeral in the fact of rebasing or branch deletion.
+E.g. a commit is ephemeral in the face of rebasing or branch deletion.